 In addition to raises based on Radford market data, we’ve also in the past given raises in excess of those based on core price index inflation numbers, if the market didn’t move upward.
 (This is not a guarenteed practice.)

 Everyone in the same role at the same level is paid the same at Basecamp.

-When someone gets a promotion, that is goes from one level to the next, they’ll get a corresponding pay raise January 1st as well.
+When someone gets a promotion, that goes from one level to the next, they’ll get a corresponding pay raise effective on their next pay cycle.

 Twice a year, Basecamp employees receive formal feedback on their work performance.